How to control Fungus Gnats

 • Stop their life cycle by hanging sheets of sticky traps close to the indoor plants to kill the adults before they have a chance to lay their eggs in the soil.

-• A physical barrier can also be created to stop the adults accessing the soil to lay their eggs.
+• A physical barrier can also be created to stop the adults from accessing the soil to lay their eggs.
 Mulch thickly over the top layer of soil with stones, gravel and small pebbles.

 • In small numbers, they are not a cause for concern.
 In severe cases, to control larvae and stop eggs hatching in the soil, treat them with an approved systemic insecticide.